Developing effective therapies and vaccines against COVID-19 requires translational preclinical animal models.

 Watch to learn about:

-Dr. Terina Martinez is a Field Application Scientist with Taconic Biosciences, and has deep expertise in target validation, animal model generation and characterization, and optimization of preclinical study design.
-Terina earned her doctorate degree from the University of Texas Southwestern Medical Center and did postdoctoral work at the University of Pittsburgh focusing on mechanisms of neuroinflammation and the role of the immune system in neurodegeneration.
+Terina has deep expertise in target validation, animal model generation and characterization, and optimization of preclinical study design.
+She earned her doctorate degree from the University of Texas Southwestern Medical Center and did postdoctoral work at the University of Pittsburgh focusing on mechanisms of neuroinflammation and the role of the immune system in neurodegeneration.
 Prior to joining Taconic, Terina was with The Michael J. Fox Foundation for Parkinson’s Research, where she served as Senior Associate Director for Research Programs and led the Foundation’s Preclinical Tools and Animal Models, Inflammation, and Emerging Targets programs.